-The purpose of the revisions to the State Plan Amendment for the Estate Recovery Program is to change the estate value thresholds every five years based on the Consumer Price Index.
+This state plan change will change the estate value thresholds every five years based on the Consumer Price Index.
 The proposed effective date for the SPA is January 1, 2025.

-Your approval of this State Plan Amendment is requested.
-If you have any questions or concerns, please contact me at 919-812-6145.
+Your approval of this state plan amendment is requested.
+If you have any questions or concerns, please contact me or Ashley Blango at (919) 812-6145.